Mobile metropolitan area

-The Mobile Metropolitan Area comprises Mobile and Washington counties in the southwest corner of Alabama in the United States.
+The Mobile Metropolitan Area comprises Mobile in the southwest corner of Alabama in the United States.
 As of the 2020 census the metropolitan area had a population of 430,197.
 The Mobile metropolitan area is the third-largest metropolitan area in the state of Alabama, after Birmingham and Huntsville.

+Washington County was part of the Mobile metropolitan area but was removed when the OMB released its statistical definitions effective July 2023.

-The Mobile Metropolitan Area and Daphne-Fairhope-Foley Metropolitan Area, which comprises all of Baldwin County, together make up the Mobile-Daphne-Fairhope Combined Statistical Area, with a population in 2020 of 661,964.
+The Mobile Metropolitan Area and Daphne–Fairhope–Foley Metropolitan Area, which comprises all of Baldwin County, together make up the Mobile–Daphne–Fairhope Combined Statistical Area, with a population in 2020 of 661,964.